nightisyang/splish/README.md

 An outdoor focused application, current functionality allows for users to browse waterfalls sorted by state, or through a map view.
 View detailed information of a waterfall, including distance from current location.

-Detailed information of waterfalls is obtained via API calls to backend server.
+Detailed information of waterfalls is obtained via API request to backend Nodejs server.

-Content reproduced from [Waterfalls of Malaysia](https://waterfallsofmalaysia.com/d.php) with permission.
+Content scrapped and reproduced from [Waterfalls of Malaysia](https://waterfallsofmalaysia.com/d.php) with permission.

 ## Backend